 With Palin now in office for the better part of a year, we have some data points to evaluate whose brand of politics works better.
 A poll out last month put Palin's approval rating at 84%, and Fred Barnes has noted that she probably America's most popular elected official in any party.

-Not content with Palin's public approval numbers as vindication for clean, fiscally responsible government, the Club for Growth decided to do some polling of its own.
+Not content with Palin's public approval numbers as vindication for clean, fiscally responsible government, the Club for Growth decided to do

 The idea that more government spending is in the "interest" of the voters back home is being upended by the voters themselves.
 Republicans need to ride this wave, not fight it as the majority of them do by voting for earmarks on the House and Senate floor.
 Sarah Palin could be just the leader we need to convince Republicans to return to their roots.